neskk/proxyscanner/README.md

 ## TODO
 - Cleanup queries - proxies stuck on testing status + old tests + old and bad proxies.
 - Separate class to handle output of proxylists.
-- Separate class to query and feed proxies to be tested/scanned.
 - Flask Webserver:
     - Configuration to specify hostname and port to run Flask.
     - Use endpoint as AZenv proxy judge.